jamescoller/multiagent-auv-model/ModelProposal.md

 		self.strength = strength # Do I want this?
 TBD...
 		self.height = -1 # we are below the water
 		self.team = team
+		self.radius = radius # how far around itself the agent can "see"

 	def move(self):
 		# Function for AUV to move around the map